Yoshomay/website/README.md

 TODO:
 Add more themes (Zorin OS Dark, )

+Make the grids on /art and /myfursona adjustable

 Adjust the myfursona.js function to have more of the injected code be in the function so that way adding new art is less tedious

 Use the same myfursona.js function to add stuff on /art